Back to Main Menu

 Russula sp.
 Woo 61 (aff xerampelina)

 Our species is significantly different genetically than the European species, so it needs a new name, although I do not yet know of a way to separate them other than by country of origin and genetics.
 It is usually wine coloured (some shade of purple, red or both).
 There is often a lot of pink stem flushing.
 It is usually found with the typical Doug fir and hemlock and other conifers.
 Since this is one of the easier groups of Russulas to identify, it is a popular edible.

 R. sp.
 Woo 61 (aff xerampelina) © Ben Woo

-This shrimp Russula is also found with different conifers but is usually pale, pinkish- or yellowish-brown and has little stem flushing.
+This shrimp Russula is also found with different conifers but is usually pale, pinkish-, yellowish- or olive-tan and has little stem flushing.
 It can be greenish or even reddish and so probably can’t be unmistakenly differentiated from the others.
-Some locally have called it R. ‘isabelliniceps’ but that was never an official name and this species described from Washington in 1979 is an official name.
+Some locally have called it R. ‘isabelliniceps’ but that was never an official name and R. viridofusca, described from Washington in 1979, is an official name.
 It is very common, collected by Ben more often than R. ‘xerampelina’ (31 vs 13 times), but that may be because he didn’t feel the need to sample the latter very often.

 R. viridofusca © Ben Woo

 R. favrei (Woo 60)